Does weather affect my business? This seems like a simple question but as many of us have quickly learned, it is not a simple task.

 I will answer these questions below as I go through my test.
 I will highlight it with "ANSWER" and the number of the question.

 Upon initial investigation, there are sources of weather but typically by Zip Code.
 I would be required to restructure my locations data into zip codes.

 Additionally, I would be required to pay for zip-based dataset and join the data into my worksheets.
 In the end, I am not certain that Zip Code data is accurate enough.

-I have concluded that for this first test I would try the Visual Crossing Weather add-in available on Microsoft AppSource.
+I have concluded that for this first test I would try the Excel Weather Add-in available on Microsoft AppSource.

 I started by downloading the Weather Add-in by Visual Crossing.
 I signed up for a full subscription account, but you can also sign up for a trial if you are ok with trying this on less than 100 rows of data.

 Step 1 – Loading Weather data into Microsoft Excel

 My initial Google searches provide several mainstream sites from well-known companies such as Weather Underground that would allow me to enter in a location and get a month’s worth of data for my locations.

 It even allowed me to enter in my address and it would translate it to the nearest weather station to give me the weather that was at my location for each day.